 Types of fellowships

-There are two different types of fellowships that can be awarded to the doctoral candidate.Category A fellowships can be awarded to third-country doctoral candidates who come from a country other than a European country (you find below the link to the Programme Guide for the list of "European countries" on page 14) and who are not residents nor have carried out their main activity (studies, work, etc.) for more than a total of 12 months over the last five years in these countries.
+There are two different types of fellowships awarded to the doctoral candidate.Category A fellowships is awarded to third-country doctoral candidates who come from a country other than a European country (you find below the link to the Programme Guide for the list of "European countries" on page 14) and who are not residents nor have carried out their main activity (studies, work, etc.) for more than a total of 12 months over the last five years in these countries.
 The five-year reference period for this 12-month rule is calculated backwards as from the submission deadline for Category A applications by the EM consortia to the Agency (i.e. end of next February).
 The only exception to this rule applies to third-country doctoral candidates who have previously received an Erasmus Mundus masters scholarship in order to follow an EMMC.

 Both fellowships will cover a fully funded three year programme (including all fees) and guarantees the candidates a net salary of at least € 1.400 per month including social security and a pension plan.